nfreear/nfreear.github.io/_posts/2019-05-25-bamboo-bicycle.md

 Actually, I can trace the journey back to my teens when I became obsessed with bike frame building, and devoured [Tony Oliver's 1990 book Touring Bikes: A Practical Guide][oliver].
-(I know, for some kids is computer games or football …)
+(_I know, for some kids its computer games or football …_)

 Having been a keen cyclist, but an unfulfilled frame-builder for the past twenty plus years, I resumed my journey in Beijing about four years ago, when I came across David Wang's [Bamboo Bicycles Beijing][bj].
-Unfortunately, I found out at the start of this year that they were no longer running workshops, but David kindly past me on to the [Bamboo Bicycle Club][bam], run by James Marr.
+Unfortunately, I found out at the start of this year that they were no longer running workshops, but David kindly passed me on to the [Bamboo Bicycle Club][bam], run by James Marr.

 Fast forwarding, I was lucky enough to go on a two-day weekend, intense frame-building workshop in May, at the Bamboo Bicycle Club, Canning Town in London's east end.